Two surviving Americans who were kidnapped in Mexico are back in the U.S.

 He added: "We thank our Mexican and U.S. law enforcement partners for their efforts to find these innocent victims and the task forward is to ensure that justice is done."

-In a phone call with Mexican President Andrés Manuel López Obrador on Tuesday morning, Villareal Anaya said that one of the survivors was wounded, and that ambulances were "rushing to the area to recover them and offer them medical care."
+Mexican President Andrés Manuel López Obrador on Tuesday morning vowed to seek justice for the victims.

-López Obrador said later Tuesday that one suspect was in custody, according to the Associated Press.

-"Those responsible will be found and they are going to be punished," he said.
+"Those responsible will be found and they are going to be punished," López Obrador said.

 "During this difficult time, I want to offer my deepest sympathies to the families of the Americans who were attacked and kidnapped," said Attorney General Merrick Garland, speaking to reporters at the Justice Department.